skan-io/skan-docs/docs/README.md

 ## Background

 The _skan-docs_ CLI tool can automate the documentation setup process for your project.
-Running _skan-docs_ will download and install docsify-cli, serve, remark-lint, remark-cli, jsdoc-to-markdown, react-styleguidist and npm-run-all via npm, copy a set of template files into your `docs/` directory and add the `docs:proj` and `lint:md` commands to your `package.json` so that you can quickly get your project documentation up and running.
+Running _skan-docs_ will download and install docsify-cli, serve, remark-lint, remark-cli, jsdoc, jsdoc plugins, react-styleguidist and npm-run-all via npm.
+It will also copy a set of template files into your `docs/` directory and add the `docs` and `lint` commands to your `package.json` so that you can quickly get your project documentation up and running.

 See the [Quick start](quickstart.md) for more details.